microsoft/FluidFramework/samples/chaincode/README.md

 # Chaincode

-Use [Yo Prague](../../tools/generator-prague/README.md) to start building components and chaincode.
+Use [Yo Fluid](../../tools/generator-fluid/README.md) to start building components and chaincode.

 ## What's a chaincode?
 A chaincode is a installable block of code.
 They often create web components following the [Prague component model](../../docs/architecture/components/web-component-model.md).

 ## How do I build a chaincode?
-Build a chaincode with [Yo Prague](../../tools/generator-prague/README.md).
-We strongly suggest using Yo Prague as your starting point.
+Build a chaincode with [Yo Fluid](../../tools/generator-fluid/README.md).
+We strongly suggest using Yo Fluid as your starting point.
 For more exotic features, you can look through the examples in this directory.

 ## How do I deploy a chaincode?